 Finding a good mobile podiatry nail drill can be a difficult task.
-The K38 nail drill is becoming a popular choice with podiatrists.
+The Saeyang K38 drill is becoming a popular choice with podiatrists.
 I take a look at why.

-One reason is that there are currently no battery operated vacuum foot drills available.
+One of the reasons why these types of drills and in particular the K38 is that there are currently no battery operated vacuum foot drills available.

 The practitioner is left with a difficult choice.